 Step 3: Gather the curd and remove the whey

-After the 5 minutes are up, it is time to gather that amazing cheese curd and separate it from the whey.
+After the 15 to 20 minutes are up, it is time to gather that amazing cheese curd and separate it from the whey.

 Take a spoon or spatula and bring the curd to the side against the pot.
 Make sure to fish around in the whey, because you will always find extra curd hanging out in there.